Resilient Multi-Dimensional Consensus in Adversarial Environment: Resilient Consensus Algorithm 1

-In this part, we shall provide a resilient solution to the multi-dimensional consensus.
-Each normal agent $i\in \mathcal{B}$ starts with an initial state $x^i(0)\in \mathbb{R}^d$.
+Now we are ready to present the resilient algorithm, where each normal agent $i\in \mathcal{B}$ starts with an initial state $x^i(0)\in \mathbb{R}^d$.
 At any instant $k> 0$, it makes updates as outlined in Algorithm \ref{alg:resilient}.

-\revise{We make some explanations on Algorithm \ref{alg:resilient}.
-At each time $k$, the normal agents sort the $p$-th entry of the received values, where $p$ varies alternatively in $\{1,2,...,d\}$.
-We refer $y^i(k)$ and $z^i(k)$ as the ``middle points" in this paper.
-We would prove later that these points are ``safe" as they belong to the convex hull formed by benign states.
-Calculating any of them requires a subset of neighboring states, which contains exactly $(d+1)F+1$ points in $\mathcal{X}^i(k)$.
-As will be shown later (in Section VI-A), the proposed protocol is of more lightweight than the existing ones proposed in \cite{mendes2013multidimensional,yan2019safe}.
-Moreover, the update law \eqref{eqn:updatewithattack} always involves the normal agent's own state.
-As claimed in \cite{leblanc2013resilient}, this mechanism helps to keep more useful information each step.
-Finally, as every fault-free agent is only required to access the information in its neighborhood, Algorithm \ref{alg:resilient} can be implemented in a distributed manner.}
+\revise{The information flow of Algorithm~\ref{alg:resilient} is presented in Fig.~\ref{fig:diag}.} At each time $k$, the normal agent sorts the received states from every dimension.
+We would prove later that both $y^i(p,k)$ and $z^i(p,k)$ are ``safe'', as they belong to the convex hull formed by benign states.
+Calculating either of them requires a subset of received states, which contains exactly $(d+1)F+1$ points in $\mathcal{X}^i(k)$.
+By collecting $\{y^i(p,k)\}$ and $\{z^i(p,k)\}$ in $\Lambda^i(k)$, the benign agent chooses the auxiliary point from the center of $\mathcal{H}_{\Lambda^i(k)}$ and makes updates.
+Finally, as every fault-free agent is only required to access the information in its in-neighborhood, Algorithm \ref{alg:resilient} can be implemented in a fully decentralized manner.